Logius-standaarden/API-Design-Rules/DesignRules.md

             <p>URI avoiding abbreviations (correct):</p>
             <pre>https://api.example.org/v1/gebouwen/19/coordinates</pre>
          </div>
          <p>The exception to this rule are abbreviations solely related to the API itself or the organisation.
+When you exempt an abbreviation from this rule, there MUST be a glossary entry in the API documentation.
+The glossary entry SHOULD link to an external definition of the abbreviation.
 In the example below, the Kadaster API includes the abbrevation <code>BAG</code> which is a standardized definition for "Basisregistratie Adressen en Gebouwen" used in all Kadaster contexts.
          <div class="example">
             <p>URI including standardized abbreviations (correct):</p>
             <pre>https://api.bag.kadaster.nl/contractloos/v2/bag</pre>
          </div>
          <p>This rule does not apply to variables used in API documentation.
-Authors are advised to avoid abbreviations in documentation (examples) to improve understanding to readers unfamiliar with the context.
+Authors MAY avoid abbreviations in documentation (examples) to improve understanding to readers unfamiliar with the context.
 The abbreviation <code>Id</code> MAY be used instead of <code>Identificatie</code> or <code>IdentificatieNummer</code>
          <div class="example">
             <p>Documentation including a URI with abbreviations in variable (discouraged):</p>
             <pre>https://api.example.org/v1/gebouwen/{gbId}</pre>